ConvaTec owners appoint banks to explore sale - sources

 Mergers and acquisitions in the healthcare space have hit a record pace so far this year, in part driven by U.S. companies seeking to redomicile in countries that have a lower corporate tax rate, in a practice known as inversion.

-Kimberley-Clark (KMB.N) and 3M (MMM.N) are considered likely bidders for ConvaTec, said the sources, adding that the U.S. firms' interest was not motivated by tax inversion issues.
+Kimberley-Clark and 3M are considered likely bidders for ConvaTec, said the sources, adding that the U.S. firms' interest was not motivated by tax inversion issues.

 ConvaTec, Nordic Capital, 3M, Goldman Sachs and Morgan Stanley declined to comment.
 Kimberley Clark and Avista Capital did not immediately respond to requests for comment.